 Back on board, we counted at least 20 other cruise boats around us in Hạ Long Bay — it is very busy.
 Part of me wishes it were more secluded, but I suppose somewhere this special is always going to be shared.

 Happy Hour was a little spoiled by the weather.
 Next came a cooking demonstration on how to make Vietnamese spring rolls.
 We all had a turn at rolling our own, which was great fun, but the wind whipping across the deck soon sent us scurrying downstairs… straight into a group that was having far too much fun.
 I suspect they may have skipped the 800-step cave climb and stayed firmly planted at the bar.
-A few of them had what can only be described as a full cackle — the rather screechy kind — which felt especially loud in the cosy confines of the boat.
+Still, you cannot really begrudge people enjoying themselves.

 Dinner, however, was a complete spectacle.
 Drums began beating, the lights dimmed, and our starter arrived in procession — a hollowed-out pineapple glowing with tealights and surrounded by spring rolls.
 It was really quite special.